Battery-Intelligence-Lab/galv/docs/source/FirstTimeQuickSetup.rst

 The Galvanalyser project uses two ``.env`` files, ``.env`` and ``.env.secret``.

 You will already have a ``.env`` file in the repository you cloned, with sensible defaults.

+If you're running a **production deployment**, you will want to set the value of the ``VIRTUAL_HOST_ROOT`` to your domain name, e.g. ``VIRTUAL_HOST_ROOT=example.com``.
+This will serve the Galvanalyser web application from the root of your domain, e.g. at ``http://example.com/``; and the API from the subdomain, e.g. ``http://api.example.com``.
+You will likely also want to enable HTTPS, for which we use LetsEncrypt to generate SSL certificates.
+By default, the staging (test) server is used, which generates certificates that are not trusted by browsers.
+When your production setup appears to work correctly, you can switch to fetching real certificates by setting ``LETSENCRYPT_TEST=false`` and restarting the nginx-proxy container.

-If you wish to change where the database is saved, however, you can change the first entry in ``.env``, ``GALVANALYSER_DATA_PATH`` to the directory where you want the postgres database.
+If you wish to change where the database is saved, you can change the first entry in ``.env``, ``GALVANALYSER_DATA_PATH`` to the directory where you want the postgres database.

 Create ``.env.secret``